 Sally Van Doren’s first book, Sex at Noon Taxes, received the Walt Whitman Award from the Academy of American Poets.
-She has taught in the St. Louis Public Schools and curates the Sunday Poetry Series for the St. Louis Poetry Center.
+She teaches at the 92nd Street Y in New York City and curates the Sunday Workshop Series for the St. Louis Poetry Center.

 Found an Error?
 Tell us about it.